Installing Tulip

 In order to generate the documentation, the following tools must be installed:

-If you are a Linux user, all these dependencies can be installed with the package manager of your distribution.
+If you are a Linux developer, all these dependencies can be installed with the package manager of your distribution.
 The old continuous integration setup file .travis.yml can give you some hints for Tulip build on Linux platforms.